 The BC Book Prizes announced their 2017 shortlist today and I'm thrilled that The Marriott Cell is a finalist for the Hubert Evans Non-Fiction Award.
-I'm also honoured to be among an incredibly strong and accomplished field of writers including Deborah Campbell (A Disappearance in Damascus), Joy Kogawa (Gently to Nagasaki), Mark Leiren-Young (The Killer Whale Who Changed the World), and Carmen Aguire (Mexican Hooker #1: And My Other Roles Since the Revolution).
+I'm also honoured to be among an incredibly strong and accomplished field of writers including Deborah Campbell (A Disappearance in Damascus), Joy Kogawa (Gently to Nagasaki), Carmen Aguire (Mexican Hooker #1: And My Other Roles Since the Revolution) and Mark Leiren-Young (The Killer Whale Who Changed the World).
 The winner will be announced on April 29, 2017.

 Please join us for the Vancouver launch of “The Marriott Cell” on Monday, November 21, 2016 at 7:30 pm.
 I am extremely proud of this intensive collaborative effort with journalist Mohamed Fahmy detailing the remarkable story of his incarceration and inspiring efforts to gain his freedom.
 You can purchase tickets online here.
 Books are on sale at the event, or bring yours to be signed.
 Hope to see you there!